Hardware Projects¶

 cd /mnt/dietpi_userdata/node-red

-sudo -u nodered npm up node-red
+sudo -u nodered npm up --no-audit node-red

 systemctl start node-red